Kodrea/rs300-v4l2-driver/README.md

 Tested with a 640x512 module on Raspberry Pi 4b running Raspberry OS - Bookworm

 **WORK IN PROGRESS**
+## UPDATE!!
+3/27/25
+Approximately two weeks until the MIPI CSI-2 boards for raspberry pi will be available from Purple River Tech.

 ## TODO
 - Raspberry Pi 5 testing coming soon